pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 its implementation in the RDDL language.

 The document is structured as follows.
 The first section describes the BLX model in general terms.
-The second section discusses how vehicle flow propagation is implemented in RDDL, and discusses linear blending of incoming flows.
-The third section discusses the difference between "Simple" and "Complex" phasing schemes.
+The second section discusses some aspects of the RDDL implementation, including how vehicle flow propagation is implemented, how linear blending of incoming flows works, and the difference between "Simple" and "Complex" phasing schemes.
 The final section describes how to use the instance file generator to create a grid network and run the instance as a RDDLEnv using pyRDDLGym.

 ## BLX model
 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of